Desperate Housewife

 • Interesting

 If you see it, you’ll definitely be amazed!
-This Rossoshian giant grows on a slender branch adorned with dense dark green leaves, standing out beautifully against the green backdrop with…
+This Rossosh-grown giant lemon sits on a slender branch hung with dense, dark green leaves, standing out beautifully against the foliage with…

 • Interesting